martin-helmich/martin-helmich.de/_posts/en/2017-03-24-monitoring-nginx.md

 ## The Result

 I have been operating the `prometheus-nginxlog-exporter` in production for some time,now.
-Especially together with [Grafana][grafana], you can easily create some excellent reports and monitoring dashboards:
+Especially together with [Grafana](https://grafana.com/), you can easily create some excellent reports and monitoring dashboards:

 ![NGINX-Monitoring in Aktion]({{ site.url }}/assets/posts/prometheus-nginx-monitoring.png)